 In addition this year, Kingwood Rotary will once again create and donate the goodie bags that will be provided to each of the judges.

-We're already planning our 2024 Parade, and we say "thank you" to the 10,000+ that attended this year's 40+ year community tradition!
-The 2023 Kingwood July 4th Parade was an opportunity for families, businesses and individuals, as well as non-profit organizations, to share in the celebration of Independence Day!
+We're already planning our 2025 Parade, and looking forward to seeing the 10,000 - 11,000 that line our parade route to celebrate this community tradition!
+This community event is an opportunity for families, businesses and individuals, as well as non-profit organizations, to share in the celebration of Independence Day!